ihavethatonvinyl/blog/content/liner-notes/into-the-woods-with-sleater-kinney.md

 *The Woods* will be twenty years old in May.
 It’s been ten years since that night.
 Time marches on, and while it doesn’t really heal all wounds, it has a way of making them vague, like looking at an abstract painting.
 I remember the night with clarity, but what followed for the next two years is fuzzy and smudged.
 Which is fine.

 I will never listen to Sleater-Kinney without thinking of that night.
 I long ago stopped feeling any guilt about it, and now I just look back at it as a microcosm of our marriage.
 I mostly shrug and say, *Well that sucked.* It’s fine that I associate *The Woods* with that event.
 This album makes me feel empowered.
 It makes me feel *good*.
 That’s a wild thing to me.
 By all rights I should want to throw it out the window, but it’s a testament to the power and the magic of *The Woods* that I haven’t.

+*Michele Catalano is a writer and retired civil servant who runs I Have That on Vinyl*